boblongmore/ansiblefest2022/README.md

 ### Required python packages are documented in the execution-environment/requirements.txt

 ### Demo Environment

 This Demo was tested and developed with ServiceNow Tokyo version and Ansible Automation Platform 2.2.
 The network under test was an OSPF point-to-point network with three branch routers all connecting back to one core router.
 The router configuration was done using the playbooks/configure-cml-rtr.yml playbook.
-Provisioning of the routers was not part of the demo.
+Provisioning of the routers was not part of the demo.playbooks/documents/rtr-health-report.md

 ![Demo Network](/images/DemoNetwork.png)